Diploma: Australia

+The Diploma, Advanced Diploma and Graduate Diploma are all forms of Degrees, with a Diploma (Level five) qualification, being the entry level for Higher Education.

 The "Vocational Graduate Diploma" was a short lived AQF qualification equivalent to the "Graduate Diploma", intended to be delivered exclusively in the VET sector.
-On January 1, 2015, all such qualifications being offered lost the word "Vocational" from their title.
+On 1 January 2015, all such qualifications being offered lost the word "Vocational" from their title.

 Canada

 In Ontario, Canada, diplomas are two and three year academic post-secondary programmes taught by colleges and institutes of applied studies, arts, and technology.
 Two year programmes are referred to as college diplomas, while three year programmes are called Ontario College Advanced Diplomas.
 Baccalaureate degrees in Ontario are commonly a year longer than an Advanced Diploma and are offered by both colleges and universities.

 The Canadian school system uses credits to calculate the value of a course load towards a diploma.
 To graduate and earn a diploma, the school decides how many credits each course contributes towards the diploma.
-For example, one college course delivered over 14 weeks of a semester counts for 3 credits. towards the 60 credits for a complete 2 year program.
+For example, one college course delivered over 14 weeks of a semester counts for 3 credits towards the 60 credits for a complete 2-year program.